 - Eating disorders: Eating disorders such as anorexia or bulimia are linked to a higher risk of developing osteoporosis and fractures due to reduced calcium intake, lower estrogen levels and smaller body frame size (International Osteoporosis Foundation, 2021).

-- Infrequent Menstruation (if not on contraception): might be a sign of inadequate estrogen and a predictor of osteopenia or osteoporosis.
+- Infrequent menstruation (if not on contraception): Infrequent menstruation might be a sign of inadequate estrogen and a predictor of osteopenia or osteoporosis.

 Osteopenia itself is not a disease and causes no symptoms.
 If you have osteopenia, it means your bone density is low compared to the average young woman.
 In this broad category, some women have a BMD which is close to normal and others have a BMD close to osteoporosis level.
 If you are in this latter group of women, any BMD decline with age could cause you to deteriorate into the osteoporosis range.